 Mood disorders are not specified to a single cause.
 Multiple factors can combine and result in their development.
 Common causes are:

 Certain neurotransmitters, such as serotonin and dopamine, play a key role in regulating mood.
 However, a decrease or increase in their normal levels can cause mood disorders.
-Serotonin deficiency in the brain is linked with depression, whereas an increase in dopamine levels may lead to bipolar disorder.

 Depression symptoms do not fade away by themselves.
 Get a personalized treatment plan at MEDvidi.